zicoz18/local-subnet-development-tutorial/README.md

 ## Conclusion

 That is it!
-That is how you could create and deploy your local subnet from scratch.
+That is how you could create and deploy your local Subnet from scratch.

 In this tutorial, we learned:

-- Installing and using avalanche-cli
+- Installing and using avalanche-cli.
-- Creating a subnet and customizing it
+- Creating a Subnet and customizing it.
-- Deploy the subnet locally for local development
+- Deploying the Subnet locally for local development.
-- Interacting with locally deployed subnet using Remix and hardhat
+- Interacting with locally deployed Subnet using Remix and Hardhat.
-- Optionally we learned how to interact with precompiles
+- Optionally, we learned how to interact with precompiles.